StarkStrom-Driverless/pb_bare_matel_template/README.md

 - initialize the pin to pwm
     - Set the prescaler for the timer peripheral
     - Set the auto reload value
-- Use the Usable GPIO_write function to set the capture compare register.
+- Use the  GPIO_write function to set the capture compare register.
   This function is also used to set high or low in output mode.
   It recognizes if the unique id is set to pwm or to output mode.
 - The capture compare value has to be lower than the auto reload value